Back to main site

 “Under international human rights law, the limitation of hate speech seems to demand a reconciliation of two sets of values: democratic society’s requirements to allow open debate and individual autonomy and development with the compelling obligation to prevent attacks on vulnerable communities and ensure the equal and non-discriminatory participation of all individuals in public life.
 Governments often exploit the resulting uncertainty to threaten legitimate expression, such as political dissent and criticism or religious disagreement.
 However, the freedom of expression, the rights to equality and life and the obligation of non-discrimination are mutually reinforcing; human rights law permits [s]tates and companies to focus on protecting and promoting the speech of all, especially those whose rights are often at risk, while also addressing the public and private discrimination that undermines the enjoyment of all rights.”

-The above statement of the UNSR illustrates some of the complexities regarding the criminalisation of hate speech.
-The escalation of prejudice and intolerance has led many governments to criminalise hate speech.
-However, this creates inherent difficulties because hate speech is a vague term that lacks universal understanding, and such provisions are open to abuse and restrictions on a wide range of lawful expression.
+The above statement illustrates some of the complexities regarding the criminalisation of hate speech.
+The escalation of prejudice and intolerance has led many governments to prioritise limiting and punishing such speech online, including through criminalisation.
+However, hate speech is a vague term that is deeply contextual and lacks universal understanding, and such provisions are open to abuse that can restrict a wide range of lawful expression.

 Overview of international instruments dealing with hate speech